WINDOW ROCK, Ariz. — The Navajo Nation on Saturday reported 18 additional confirmed COVID-19 cases and four more deaths.

 BUENOS AIRES, Argentina — Argentine President Alberto Fernández says he had an initial positive test for coronavirus, despite having been vaccinated in January.

-Fernández sent a tweet Friday saying took a quick antigen test for the virus after feeling a headache and fever.
+Fernández sent a tweet early Saturday saying he took a quick antigen test for the virus after feeling a headache and fever.
 He says other than light symptoms, he is “physically well” and isolating.
 He adds he’s awaiting a confirmation of the result using a more rigorous PCR test.

 The president received a dose of the Sputnik V vaccine on Jan.
 21 and a second dose a few days later.
 The Russian Gamaleya Institute, which produced the vaccine, tweeted the shot has a 91.6% rate of effectiveness against infection and 100% against critical cases.